Survivor Series (2003): Aftermath

 The Undertaker would return at WrestleMania XX as his "Phenom" gimmick and defeated Kane.

 The following month at Armageddon, Triple H would win the World Heavyweight Championship from Goldberg in a triple threat match also involving Kane.
 Randy Orton would also win the Intercontinental Championship from Rob Van Dam and Ric Flair and Batista would win the World Tag Team Championship on the same night.
 This meant Evolution held all the gold on Raw.

-Chris Benoit would win the Royal Rumble match at the Royal Rumble and win the World Heavyweight Championship from Triple H in a triple threat match involving Shawn Michaels at WrestleMania XX.
+SmackDown!'s Chris Benoit would win the Royal Rumble match at the Royal Rumble, subsequently challenging and winning Raw's World Heavyweight Championship from Triple H in a triple threat match involving Shawn Michaels at WrestleMania XX.
 He would close the show with Eddie Guerrero in the ring as confetti rained down on them.

+With "Stone Cold" Steve Austin no longer co-general manager of Raw, Eric Bischoff began a crusade to make life hell for all the superstars from Austin's Survivor Series team.
+When Bischoff's tyranny became out of control again, Linda McMahon hired Mick Foley to be the new co-general manager.
+Foley would leave after a few weeks, but Austin would return as "Sheriff" of WWE on December 29th, rehiring team member Shawn Michaels, who had just been fired by Bischoff.

 WWE would do a house show tour in Australia where Nathan Jones announced he would leave WWE to stay in Australia.

-Reception

-In February 2017, Kevin Pantoja gave the event a rating of 4.5 [Poor], stating "There was one real standout here and that was the Team Austin vs Team Bischoff match.
-The other Survivor Series tag match was pretty good but the rest of the show was mediocre at best.
-The two McMahons vs Brothers of Destruction matches were a mixed bag and the Tag Team Title match was boring.
-Make sure you see Shawn Michaels' last stand but nothing else from this card is must see by any means."